reactjs/react.dev/content/docs/design-principles.md

 In general we [resist adding features](https://www.youtube.com/watch?v=4anAwXYqLG8) that can be implemented in userland.
 We don't want to bloat your apps with useless library code.
 However, there are exceptions to this.

-For example, if React didn't provide support for local state or lifecycle hooks, people would create custom abstractions for them.
+For example, if React didn't provide support for local state or lifecycle methods, people would create custom abstractions for them.
 When there are multiple abstractions competing, React can't enforce or take advantage of the properties of either of them.
 It has to work with the lowest common denominator.

 This is why sometimes we add features to React itself.
 If we notice that many components implement a certain feature in incompatible or inefficient ways, we might prefer to bake it into React.
 We don't do it lightly.
 When we do it, it's because we are confident that raising the abstraction level benefits the whole ecosystem.
-State, lifecycle hooks, cross-browser event normalization are good examples of this.
+State, lifecycle methods, cross-browser event normalization are good examples of this.

 We always discuss such improvement proposals with the community.
 You can find some of those discussions by the ["big picture"](https://github.com/facebook/react/issues?q=is:open+is:issue+label:"Type:+Big+Picture") label on the React issue tracker.